walloutlet/Respeaker-Lite-ESPHome-Integration/README.md

 __* Thanks to Mike aka @mikey60 and his fork to nabu_microphone, this project is using 48kHz sample rate for better music playback quality.*__
 1. Get Respeaker Lite with ESP32 soldered to it (you may solder it yourself, pins on the back can remain dry, they're not used).
 2. [Solder USR to D2 and MUTE to D3 pins](https://wiki.seeedstudio.com/respeaker_button/). _**ATTENTION!
 This step is mandatory, as without it the buttons on satellite won't work as intended.**_
-3. [Flash latest 48kHz I2S firmware to the XMOS board](https://wiki.seeedstudio.com/xiao_respeaker/#flash-the-i2s-firmware) (pay attention to USB port, you need the main board port, not ESP32 one) Make sure you're using 48kHz version, as default one is 16kHz and won't work with this repo.
+3. [Flash 48kHz I2S firmware of version **not lower than 1.1.0** to the XMOS board](https://wiki.seeedstudio.com/xiao_respeaker/#flash-the-i2s-firmware) (pay attention to USB port, you need the main board port, not ESP32 one).
+Make sure you're using 48kHz version, as 16kHz version won't work with this repo.
+You can use included [firmware file](/respeaker_lite_i2s_dfu_firmware_48k_v1.1.0.bin) to be sure.
 5. Flash ESPHome firmware (YAML included, place `/config/common/respeaker-satellite-base.yaml` into ESPHome `common` directory, and adjust `/config/respeaker-satellite-dashboard-example.yaml` to your needs) to ESP32 (use its port).
 6. Add device to Home Assistant.